 Area studies’ particular potential for generating knowledge can be fully realized when expertise on different regions is brought together in a cooperative research agenda.
 This idea shapes the existing Center for International and Transnational Area Studies (CITAS) at UR and the Leibniz-ScienceCampus Europa and America in the Modern World: Frictions and Transformations of Globality, a joint project with the Leibniz Institute for East and Southeast European Studies (IOS).
 Existing research in Regensburg explores the big questions of our age, including the frictions produced by globality, from the perspective of the regions where Regensburg has particular expertise, namely East and Southeast Europe, Western Europe, North America and Latin America.

-The planned Department for Interdisciplinary and Multiscalar Area Studies (DIMAS) will offer a dynamic and flexible structure bringing together existing expertise in Regensburg (in the collaborating UR Faculties and in close collaboration with the Leibniz Institute for East and Southeast European Studies – IOS).
-The six new research-focused professorships at its core will be fundamental to its systematic development.
+The Department for Interdisciplinary and Multiscalar Area Studies (DIMAS) will offer a dynamic and flexible structure bringing together existing expertise in Regensburg (in the collaborating UR Faculties and in close collaboration with the Leibniz Institute for East and Southeast European Studies – IOS).
+The six new research-focused professorships at its core are fundamental to its systematic development.
 DIMAS can draw on ideas that have emerged in a recent application developed by CITAS and IOS as part of the German Federal Ministry of Education and Research (BMBF) programme for strengthening area studies.
 The ideas outlined here outline the core mission statement of the future Department: producing collaborative research that can result in third party-funded projects.

 In contrast to the Faculties, which are structured around particular disciplines, DIMAS is primarily focused on research themes and objectives.
 Disciplinary positioning will not necessarily become obsolete but will rather form part of a project-focused area studies framework.
 This will enable research at UR to respond more quickly to new developments and demands placed upon scholarship.
 At the same time, DIMAS will lead to new intersections with existing disciplines thanks to the diverse expertise contributing to it.